alextsagkas/Computational-Physics/README.md

 # Computational-Physics

-Projects in Numerical Analysis and Computational Physics in Python
+This repository contains projects in Numerical Analysis and Computational Physics in Python.

+## Purpose

+The application of abstact Numerical Analysis and Computational Physics concepts and calculations in code.